Enumerating Minimal Defensive Alliances: Introduction

-When we start thinking about enumerating or counting minimal alliances, we have to distinguish two notions introduced in the literature.
+When we start thinking about enumerating or counting minimal alliances, we have to distinguish two notions of minimality introduced in the literature.
 Shafique~\cite{Sha2004} called an alliance \emph{locally minimal} if the set obtained by removing any vertex of the alliance is not an alliance.
 Bazgan \emph{et al.}~\cite{BazFerTuz2019} considered another notion of alliance, called \emph{globally minimal}, with the property that no proper subset is an alliance.
 The non-monotonicity of alliances implies that there could be locally minimal alliances that are not globally minimal.
+This wording applies to any form of alliance, but we can clearly specialize it towards defensive alliances.
 Of course, these two notions of minimality make no difference if we look for the smallest (non-empty) defensive alliance.
 This has been a rather classical line of research, see \cite{BliWol2018,FerRai07,GaiMaiTri2021,GaiMai2022,JamHedMcC2009,KiyOta2017}.
 Less (but recently increasing) work was done on finding largest minimal defensive alliances \cite{BazFerTuz2019,GaiMaiTri2021b,GaiMai2022a}.
+Of course, algorithms for enumerating all minimal objects can also be used to find the smallest or largest among them.
+But enumeration is a task with quite unique features.
+In the discussion of this paragraph, let us only mention that a stronger form of monotonicity (namely, being hereditary) has been used for certain types of enumeration algorithms, see \cite{YuLLY2022} and the discussions therein.